cuprous-au/vega-view/README.md

 ## Build

-The prerequisites are [nushell, found here](https://www.nushell.sh/#get-nu), and a webview.
-You probably already have the webview but check the [platform specific notes for the wry project](https://github.com/tauri-apps/wry?tab=readme-ov-file#platform-specific-notes).
-(This project uses wry.)

-Build the release binary.
-This will be used by the nushell scripts below.
+This is a rust project so [rust up](https://rustup.rs)!
+The executable, `vega-view`, can then be built:

 ```
-> cargo build --release
+cargo build --release
 ```

+### Prerequisites

+To run `vega-view` a webview component must be present.
+You probably already have one as part of your platform but check the [platform specific notes for the wry project](https://github.com/tauri-apps/wry?tab=readme-ov-file#platform-specific-notes).
+(This project uses wry.)

+The supporting scripts require [nushell, found here](https://www.nushell.sh/#get-nu).

 ## Usage